-- MARAM Leading Alignment: developed for DFFH Executives and Managers to support them to understand their obligations to lead the internal alignment at DFFH. - MARAM Supporting Alignment: for DFFH workforce leads, policy and project staff to develop a deep understanding of how the MARAM principles, core knowledge and best practice risk assessment and management must be incorporated into their work. - Information Sharing Schemes (ISS) workshops: developed for DFFH internal staff to develop a deep understanding of the ISS to promote the wellbeing of children and young people under CISS and to assess or manage family violence risk under FVISS.
+- MARAM Leading Alignment: developed for DFFH Executives and Managers to support them to understand their obligations to lead the internal alignment at DFFH. - MARAM Supporting Alignment: for DFFH workforce leads, policy and project staff to develop a deep understanding of how the MARAM principles, core knowledge, and best practice risk assessment and management must be incorporated into their work.